canonical/http-proxy-operators/squid-forward-proxy-operator/README.md

 HTTP proxy server.

-You’ll need a workstation, such as a laptop, with sufficient resources to launch a virtual machine with 4 CPUs, 8 GB RAM, and 50 GB of disk space.
+You’ll need a workstation, such as a laptop, with sufficient resources to launch a virtual machine with 4 CPU, 8 GB RAM, and 50 GB of disk space.

 ### Set up